Redividing the Cake: Introduction

+The following results almost match this relaxed ownership criterion.
+Formally, let us define the \textbf{democratic ownership} property as follows: for every integer $d\range{1}{n-1}$, at least $n-d$ agents receive more than a fraction $1/\lceil{n\over d}\rceil$ of their previous value.
+Democratic-ownership corresponds to the best guarantee one could hope for given Proposition \ref{thm:connected-}; the only difference is that in the upper bound the fraction is rounded down ($1/\lfloor{n\over d}\rfloor$) while in democratic-ownership the fraction is rounded up.

-Our third result almost matches the upper bound on retention implied by Theorem \ref{thm:connected-}.
-The only difference is that the upper bound there is $1/\lfloor{n\over k}\rfloor$ while the lower bound is $1/\lceil{n\over k}\rceil$: \begin{theoremintro} When the cake is a 1-dimensional interval and each piece must be an interval, it is possible to find in time $O(m n \log{n})$ a $1/3$-proportional division in which, for every integer $k\range{1}{m}$, at least $m-k$ old agents receive at least $1/\lceil{n\over k}\rceil$ of their previous value. \end{theoremintro}
+\begin{theorem} When the cake is a 1-dimensional interval and each piece must be an interval, for every existing allocation of the cake, it is possible to find in time $O(n^2 \log{n})$ a division simultaneously satisfying democratic-ownership and $1/2$-proportionality. \end{theorem} It is an open question whether democratic-ownership is compatible with $r$-proportionality for some constant $r>1/2$.

-Theorem \ref{thm:connected+}, like most cake-cutting papers, assumes that the cake is 1-dimensional.
+Theorem \ref{thm:connected+}, like most works in cake-cutting, assumes that the cake is 1-dimensional.
 In realistic division scenarios, the cake is often 2-dimensional and the pieces should have a pre-specified geometric shape, such as a rectangle or a convex polygon.
 Rectangularity and convexity requirements are sensible when dividing land, exhibition space in museums, advertisement space in newspapers and even virtual space in web-pages.
-Moreover, in the frequency-range allocation problem, it is possible to allocate frequency ranges for a limited time-period; the frequency-time space is two-dimensional and it makes sense to require that the "pieces" are rectangles in this space \citep{Iyer2009Procedure}.
+Moreover, in the frequency-range allocation problem, it is possible to allocate frequency ranges for a limited time-period; the frequency-time space is two-dimensional and it makes sense to require that the ``pieces'' are rectangles in this space \citep{Iyer2009Procedure}.

 2-dimensional cake-cutting introduces new challenges over the traditional 1-dimensional setting.
-As an example, In 1-D, it can be assumed that the initial allocation is a partition of the entire cake; this is without loss of generality, since any "blank" (unallocated part) can just be attached to a neighboring allocated interval without harming its shape or value.
-However, in 2-D, the initial allocation might contain blanks that cannot be attached to any allocated piece due to the rectangularity or convexity constraints.
-For example, suppose the cake is as the rectangle illustrated below:
+As an example, in one dimension, it can be assumed that the initial allocation is a partition of the entire cake; this is without loss of generality, since any ``blank'' (unallocated part) can be attached to a neighboring allocated interval without harming its shape or value.
+However, in two dimensions, the initial allocation might contain blanks that cannot be attached to any allocated piece due to the rectangularity or convexity constraints.
+For example, suppose the cake is the large rectangle in Figure \ref{fig:disposal}.

-There are 4 old agents and each agent $i$ has positive value-density only inside the rectangle $Z_i$.
-The most reasonable division (e.g. the only Pareto-efficient division) is to give each $Z_i$ entirely to agent $i$.
-But, this allocation leaves a blank in the center of the cake, and this blank cannot be attached to any allocated piece due to the rectangularity constraint.